-- (1) Discovery of a release to the land and waters of the state occurs when a person who created or is maintaining an existing release has knowledge of such release, except that a release shall not be deemed discovered if the only evidence of such release is data available or generated before the date the RBCRs are adopted. - (2) Provided a substance is not present because it has been authorized under Title 22a of the Connecticut General Statutes, is naturally occurring, or is a result of automotive exhaust or the application of fertilizer or pesticides consistent with their labeling, a person who created or is maintaining a release has knowledge of a release if such person: - (A) Becomes aware of the results of laboratory analysis of soil, groundwater, sediment, or soil vapor that indicate concentrations of such substances above the laboratory reporting limit; - (B) Becomes aware of the observed presence of non-aqueous phase liquid; or - (C) (i) When, in the course of an investigation, taking into account any specialized knowledge or training, becomes aware of multiple lines of evidence that would indicate to a reasonable person, with similar knowledge, experience or training, exercising a degree of care that a reasonable person would exercise in the same or similar circumstances, the presence of a release in or on the land and waters of the state.
+- (1) Discovery of a release to the land and waters of the state occurs when a person who created or is maintaining an existing release has knowledge of such release, except that a release shall not be deemed discovered if the only evidence of such release is data available or generated before the date when regulations are first adopted pursuant to section 22a-134tt. - (2) Provided a substance is not present because it has been authorized under Title 22a of the Connecticut General Statutes, is naturally occurring, or is a result of automotive exhaust or the application of fertilizer or pesticides consistent with their labeling, a person who created or is maintaining a release has knowledge of a release if such person: - (A) Becomes aware of the results of laboratory analysis of soil, groundwater, sediment, or soil vapor indicating concentrations of such substances above the laboratory reporting limit; - (B) Becomes aware of the observed presence of non-aqueous phase liquid; or - (C) (i) When, in the course of an investigation, taking into account any specialized knowledge or training, becomes aware of multiple lines of evidence that would indicate to a reasonable person, with similar knowledge, experience or training, exercising a degree of care that a reasonable person would exercise in the same or similar circumstances, the presence of a release in or on the land and waters of the state.
 Such lines of evidence may include, but shall not be limited to:

-- (I) information about the use of a particular geographic area, including anecdotal reports of historical disposal or releases, aerial photographs, and maps; - (II) the results of field screening indicating the presence of volatile organic compounds, petroleum hydrocarbons, or metals; - (III) observed staining of soil, concrete floors, or pits; - (IV) organoleptic evidence, including odors; - (V) indoor air samples indicating the intrusion of soil vapors; or - (VI) the observed presence of asphalt, coal slag, solid waste, ash, or other non-native materials in or on the land and waters of the state; - (3) For the purposes of this subsection data available or generated before the date when the RBCRs are adopted shall encompass environmental reports or investigations conducted prior to the date when the RBCRs are adopted, including but not limited to, laboratory analytical data and observations, photographs or research regarding the historical use of an area of land. - (4) Notwithstanding the requirements of this subsection, a significant environmental hazard reported to the commissioner pursuant to section 22a-6u of the Connecticut General Statutes that is in compliance with the requirements of that section shall not be deemed discovered until 2 years after the effective date of the RBCRs.
+- (I) information about the use of a particular geographic area, including anecdotal reports of historical disposal or releases, aerial photographs, and maps; - (II) the results of field screening indicating the presence of volatile organic compounds, petroleum hydrocarbons, or metals; - (III) observed staining of soil, concrete floors, or pits; - (IV) organoleptic evidence, including odors; - (V) indoor air samples indicating the intrusion of soil vapors; or - (VI) the observed presence of asphalt, coal slag, solid waste, ash, or other non-native materials in or on the land and waters of the state; - (3) For the purposes of this subsection data available or generated before the date when regulations are first adopted pursuant to section 22a-134tt shall encompass environmental reports or investigations conducted prior to the date when regulations are first adopted pursuant to section 22a-134tt in their entirety, including but not limited to, laboratory analytical data and observations, photographs or research regarding the historical use of an area of land. - (4) Notwithstanding the requirements of this subsection, a significant environmental hazard reported to the commissioner pursuant to section 22a-6u of the Connecticut General Statutes that is in compliance with the requirements of that section shall not be deemed discovered until 2 years after the effective date of the RBCRs.